 Have you been overcomplicating this?
-Getting your home organized has a lot to with how you manage your storage space.
-So, today I’m spilling the tea.
-I’ve tried these storage ideas in my own home and I know they will help you maximize the space you have too.
+Getting your home organized has a lot to do with how you manage your storage space.
+I’m spilling the tea on the best storage ideas I’ve used in my own home to help you maximize the space you have, too.

 Storage Ideas for a Kitchen Drawer: